pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 `pending`, we attached additional metadata to each write that can be used by servers in the event of skews in stable write detection across servers.
-If readers or writers fail, there is no effect on other servers or other readers.
-Specifically, if writers fail, any partially written multi-key updates will never become stable, and servers can optionally guarantee write stability by performing `pending` acknowledgments (i.e., performing the second phase of the client write) for themselves.
+If readers or writers fail, there is no effect on other readers or writers.
+Any partially written multi-key updates will never become stable, and servers can optionally guarantee write stability by performing `pending` acknowledgments (i.e., performing the second phase of the client write) for themselves.

 ## It Gets Better!